PHIA Fellowship Program

 - Know how to do a scientific presentation

 - Understand how to review a scientific paper

 - Learn to think like a scientist

-Heart to Heart is excited to embark on this new partnership with CDC and ASLM, expanding into new areas that still align with our mission of increasing access to healthcare by working with partners committed to decreasing the burden of HIV in Africa.
+Heart to Heart is excited to embark on this new partnership with CDC and IRESSEF, expanding into new areas that still align with our mission of increasing access to healthcare by working with partners committed to decreasing the burden of HIV in Africa.